bluematador/bluematador-metrics-client-js/README.md

   * `tags: (optional)`  adds metadata to a metric.
 Can be specified as object or array of strings with key-value pairs formatted with a colon separator e.g. ['account:12345'] or {account: 12345}.
 Cannot contain '#' or '|'

 **Note:** because the counter value is optional, if you want to set the sampleRate the counter value must be set as well.

-The `counter` method allows you to send statsD-style custom counter metrics to Blue Matador.

 The `counter` method is asynchronous and returns a Promise that can be chained on with `.then()` and `.catch()`